Banksy Street Art

 ‘Rat with 3D Glasses’ - Egyptian Theatre, Park City, Utah

-Banksy is, as evidenced by this list, a big fan of using rats in his art.
-As with everything surrounding the mysterious artist, no one knows for sure why, but it's been theorized that the creature represents Banksy himself, a cunning figure who comes out at night.
+Banksy is a big fan of using rats in his art.
+As with everything surrounding the mysterious artist, no one knows why, but it's been theorized that the creature represents Banksy himself, a cunning figure who comes out at night.

 It also seems to serve as an homage to French graffiti artist, and Banksy idol, Blek le Rat.